Internet bot: IM and IRC

-Some bots communicate with users of Internet-based services, via instant messaging (IM), Internet Relay Chat (IRC), or other web interfaces such as Facebook bots and Twitter bots.
+Some bots communicate with users of Internet-based services via instant messaging (IM), Internet Relay Chat (IRC), or other web interfaces such as Facebook bots and Twitter bots.
 These chatbots may allow people to ask questions in plain English and then formulate a response.
 Such bots can often handle reporting weather, postal code information, sports scores, currency or other unit conversions, etc. Others are used for entertainment, such as SmarterChild on AOL Instant Messenger and MSN Messenger.

 Additional roles of an IRC bot may be to listen on a conversation channel, and to comment on certain phrases uttered by the participants (based on pattern matching).
 This is sometimes used as a help service for new users or to censor profanity.

 Social bots

 Social bots are sets of algorithms that take on the duties of repetitive sets of instructions in order to establish a service or connection among social networking users.
 Among the various designs of networking bots, the most common are chat bots, algorithms designed to converse with a human user, and social bots, algorithms designed to mimic human behaviors to converse with patterns similar to those of a human user.
 The history of social botting can be traced back to Alan Turing in the 1950s and his vision of designing sets of instructional code approved by the Turing test.
 In the 1960s Joseph Weizenbaum created ELIZA, a natural language processing computer program considered an early indicator of artificial intelligence algorithms.
-ELIZA inspired computer programmers to design tasked programs that can match behavior patterns to their sets of instruction.
-As a result, natural language processing has become an influencing factor to the development of artificial intelligence and social bots.
+ELIZA inspired computer programmers to design task-oriented programs that can match behavior patterns to their sets of instructions.
+As a result, natural language processing has become an influencing factor in the development of artificial intelligence and social bots.
 And as information and thought see a progressive mass spreading on social media websites, innovative technological advancements are made following the same pattern.